 If you’re still building up your side-business, consider carrying on in the office – for a while, anyway.
 Entrepreneur Christian Bonilla even thinks it could be good for you long-term.
 “About eight months into development,” he writes, “I decided we stood a better chance of succeeding if we shifted our product's emphasis… If I hadn’t had a paycheck in eight months, though, I might've tried to talk myself into staying the course.
 So having my day job was a crucial resource—not just financially, but for making smart choices, too.”

-Can’t answer these eighteen questions?
+Can’t answer ?
 Rethink that resignation.

 Consider flexible working